Police seek why 72-year-old gunman shot up LA dance hall - KESQ

 The assailant paused, but then headed back to his van, and Tsay called the police, the gun still in his hand.

-While Luna told reporters on Sunday that two people wrested the weapon away from the attacker, Tsay, who works a few days a week at the dance hall his grandparents started, security footage shown on “Good Morning America” showed only the two men struggling for the gun.
+While Luna told reporters on Sunday that two people wrested the weapon away from the attacker, Tsay, who works a few days a week at the dance hall his grandparents started, told The New York Times that he acted alone.
+Stills from security footage shown on “Good Morning America” showed only the two men struggling for the gun.

+The suspect’s white van was found in Torrance, another community home to many Asian Americans.

+After surrounding the vehicle for hours, law enforcement officials swarmed and entered it.
+A person’s body appeared to be slumped over the wheel and was later removed.
+Members of a SWAT team looked through the van’s contents before walking away.

 Taxin reported from Hemet, Dazio reported from Alhambra and Melley reported from Los Angeles.
 Associated Press journalists Andrew Dalton, Jae C. Hong and Eugene Garcia in Los Angeles and Julie Watson in San Diego contributed to this report.